 On a monthly basis, Ahrefs data shows that Credit Karma drives 5M visits worth a total of $10.9M in impressions.

-More than 30% of Credit Karma’s 5 million monthly site visitors don’t come to Credit Karma for the main product, which is short-term loans — they come for the free tools.
+More than 30% of Credit Karma’s 5 million monthly site visitors don’t come to Credit Karma for the main product, which is aggregated access to short-term loans — they come for the free tools.

 They come to the Debt Repayment Calculator to calculate the amount of interest left on their debt.
 They come to the Credit Score Simulator to see how their credit score might change with a hard inquiry.

 These free tools have become a significant driver of both traffic and user acquisition for Credit Karma.
 “It took us five years to dispel the baggage that came with our business model,” founder and CEO Kenneth Lin told First Round Review.
 “We had to invest in tools explicitly to turn this around.”